Desire100/Popular-Data-science-Python-Libraries-with-Coding-Examples/OpenCV.md

 ### Gamma Correction
 Gamma correction can be applied to an image to make it appear brighter or darker depending on the Gamma value chosen.

+### Image Gradient
+An image gradient is a directional change in the intensity or color in an image.